logzio/documentation/docs/shipping/Operating-Systems/linux.md

 **Before you begin, you'll need**:

 * Root access
-* Port 5000 open

-## Manually configure OpenTelemetry on Localhost
+## Send your Linux machine logs and metrics using OpenTelemetry service

 :::note
 For a much easier and more efficient way to collect and send metrics, consider using the [Logz.io telemetry collector](https://app.logz.io/#/dashboard/send-your-data/agent/new).